© Luca Picardi

 Further details on the Helsinki Design Residency and on how to apply can be found on the Open Call document

 Applications will be reviewed by a selction panel.
-The panel will include representatives from the British Council, HIAP, HDW, Aalto University and specialists in the application of new materials in design:
+The panel will include representatives from the British Council, HIAP, HDW and specialists in design:

 - Gian Luca Amadei, Programme Manager Design, British Council